LoganCook/bman/bman/README.md

   paid by another Organisation (this covers visiting Persons, or cooperation).
 * Without an Account, received services should be charged to Role's Organisation.
 * *Should a Role has multiple Accounts for different services?
-Should them be bound to some scopes: server, domain?*
+Should them be bound to some scopes: server, domain?* Currently, one role one account seems fine.

 ##Relationship

 Relationships can be described as directed graphs.
-The most common way to describe a replationship is used to define which entity is the head, which is the tail.
+The most common way to describe a relationship is used to define which entity is the head, which is the tail.
 Maybe both directions are equally favoured or only the common one is preferred.
 Starts from tail and ends at head.
 The interpretation depends on the direction when applied: e.g. forward or backward.
 The meaning of it can be displayed by labels.
 As there are two directions, there are two labels.
 When direction is not important, the labels can be identical.
 Same types of relationships e.g. root-leaf, should always follow the same pattern.
-The relationship between a university and its employees should always have university (Oranisation) as tail, employees (Persons) as tails.
-In such way, the queies can be optimised.
+The relationship between a university and its employees should always have university (Organisation) as tail, employees (Persons) as tails.
+In such way, the queries can be optimised.

 0. `name`: parent-child
 0. `tail`: entity (object type) of tail node
-0. `head`: entiy (object type) of head node
+0. `head`: entity (object type) of head node
 0. `forward`: label read from tail to head
 0. `backward`: label read from head to tail

 ###Examples

-* UofA is the parent of all its schools and facuties.
+* UofA is the parent of all its schools and faculties.
 * School A is child of UofA.
-* School A is child of facuty A.
+* School A is child of faculty A.
 * School A hosts org B.
 * John Smith works for UofA.
 * John Smith is a lecture at School A.